pauldambra/pauldambra.github.io/_posts/2014-06-11-On-Page-Editing-Is-The-Future.md

 Each line calls for the panel partial and passes the given element from the panels array (or undefined)

-and a panel partial is simple too
+and a panel partial would be

 ```html
 {% raw %}